John Tukey

-John Wilder Tukey (/ˈtuːki/; June 16, 1915 – July 26, 2000) was an American mathematician and statistician, best known for the development of the fast Fourier Transform (FFT) algorithm and box plot.
+John Wilder Tukey (/ˈtuːki/; June 16, 1915 – July 26, 2000) was an American mathematician and statistician, best known for the development of the fast Fourier Transform (FFT) algorithm and the box plot.
 The Tukey range test, the Tukey lambda distribution, the Tukey test of additivity, and the Teichmüller–Tukey lemma all bear his name.
-He is also credited with coining the term 'bit' and the first published use of the word 'software'.
+He is also credited with coining the term bit and the first published use of the word software.

 Biography

-Tukey was born in New Bedford, Massachusetts in 1915, to a Latin teacher father and a private tutor.
+Tukey was born in New Bedford, Massachusetts, in 1915, to a Latin teacher father and a private tutor.
 He was mainly taught by his mother and attended regular classes only for certain subjects like French.
-Tukey obtained a BA in 1936 and MSc in 1937 in chemistry, from Brown University, before moving to Princeton University, where in 1939 he received a PhD in mathematics after completing a doctoral dissertation titled "On denumerability in topology".
+Tukey obtained a B.A. in 1936 and M.S. in 1937 in chemistry, from Brown University, before moving to Princeton University, where in 1939 he received a PhD in mathematics after completing a doctoral dissertation titled "On denumerability in topology".

 During World War II, Tukey worked at the Fire Control Research Office and collaborated with Samuel Wilks and William Cochran.
-He is claimed to have helped design the U-2 spy plane.
 After the war, he returned to Princeton, dividing his time between the university and AT&T Bell Laboratories.
 In 1962, Tukey was elected to the American Philosophical Society.
 He became a full professor at 35 and founding chairman of the Princeton statistics department in 1965.

-Among many contributions to civil society, Tukey served on a committee of the American Statistical Association that produced a report critiquing the statistical methodology of the Kinsey Report, Statistical Problems of the Kinsey Report on Sexual Behavior in the Human Male, which summarized "A random selection of three people would have been better than a group of 300 chosen by Mr. Kinsey".